secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 This could be solved by developing different backwards compatible layers.
 However, it would be more advantageous to store the parameters used for the encryption in addition to the actual encrypted data, which would considerably reduce the maintenance costs in contrast to the solution mentioned beforehand.
 This is also necessary to prevent applications from becoming incompatible with updated SCC over time.
-To store this necessary informations regarding the parameters there are already different standards like CMS {{-CMS} or COSE {{-COSE}.
+To store this necessary informations regarding the parameters there are already different standards like CMS {{-CMS}} or COSE {{-COSE}}.
 The parameters and algorithms defined for COSE can be found at the [IANA registry for COSE](https://www.iana.org/assignments/cose/cose.xhtml).